 To assure accountability for services to special populations, including students pursuing nontraditional occupations, in programs funded under the Carl D. Perkins Vocational and Technical Education Act and Workforce Investment Act.

 - Provide statewide professional development and resources to support nontraditional training programs and services to students in special populations.

-- Allocate funding for training-of-trainers in gender equity and nontraditional occupations in local school districts and online.
+- Allocate funding for training-of-trainers in nontraditional occupations in local school districts and online.

 - Expanded career possibilities for students through support of programs that help recruit and retain students in training program for occupations that are nontraditional for their gender.

 - Helped students to be successful in nontraditional programs through the creation of positive classroom environments, encouragement of parent, peer and employer support, and efforts to support continuous program improvement.

-- Assisted LEAs to work with business and industry to help place students in meaningful, self-sufficient careers.
+- Assisted local educational agencies (LEAs) to work with business and industry to help students acquire current industry skills sets.

-- Increased focus on all aspects of special populations needs in career-technical education through statewide leadership, professional development and technical assistance to local education agencies.
+- Increased focus on all aspects of special populations needs in career technical education (CTE) through statewide leadership, professional development, and technical assistance to LEAs.

 Carl D. Perkins Vocational and Technical Education Act leadership funds ($150,000 per year shared with California Community Colleges).

-These programs serve all Career-Technical Education students, but especially those classified as Special Populations under Perkins III, including:
+These programs serve all CTE students, but especially those classified as Special Populations under Perkins III, including:

 - Individuals with disabilities;

 - Individuals from economically disadvantaged families, including foster children;

 - Individuals preparing for non-traditional fields;